 3X optical zoom 2.2X optical zoom, also with OIS.
 And there is a third 16-megapixel sensor with a wide-angle lens that enables a 117-degree field of view.

 Adding to these sporting credentials is the ‘Ultrashot’ Image processing software, that integrates HDR+.
 It’s basically meant to improve details, clarity and dynamic range.

 As for image quality, the camera shoots great details in proper outdoor lighting, but the white balance and metering can be off in tricky lighting.
 The OnePlus image processing has been generous with raising ISO in the past that often resulted in images that looked clear on the phone but soft when viewed on a larger screen.
 Well, that has been fixed to an extent.

 - Daylight shots and close-ups in proper lighting have stunning details, but colors tend to get oversaturated.
 The new camera update brings notable improvements in colors and dynamic range.

 - Lowlight and night sight shots we tried turned up average, but the nightscape mode can really make a difference.

-- The 3X Zoom camera works well, but details take a hit when you zoom in.
+- The Zoom camera works well, but details take a hit when you zoom in.
 In low light and indoors, OnePlus more often than not switches to the primary 48MP camera and resorts to digital zoom.

 - In portrait mode, the camera zooms in (a bit much) on the subject (since OnePlus uses the telephoto lens sensor for depth sensing) and we had to readjust our position very often.